-Preparation and reactions of pi-complexes, heptonumbers, rules for nucleophilic addition to energy relationship in organic reaction and Organometallic Chemistry.
+Preparation and reactions of pi-complexes, haptonumbers, rules for nucleophilic addition to complexes, applications to typical synthesis, use of transition metals: organometallics in organic synthesis.

-The students will gain understanding on advanced level Pericyclic Reaction, Linear free
+The students will gain understanding on advanced level Pericyclic Reaction, Linear free energy relationship in organic reaction and Organometallic Chemistry.